Artist's Statement

 In my current architectural work I try to draw the viewer into a world where a sense of scale is lost.
 In each sculpture box I seek to intensify a specific aspect or emotional quality of the architecture.
-I’m interested in exploring the dualities of light versus dark and of exterior versus interior, of hidden versus exposed and of openness versus containment.
-Mostly I’m fascinated with how different spaces have different emotional feels, and I try to manipulate forms, materials and light to create an emotional response beyond the initial sense of curiosity.
+I’m interested in exploring the dualities of light versus dark and of exterior versus interior, of hidden versus exposed, and of openness versus containment.
+Mostly I’m fascinated with how different spaces have different emotional feels, and I try to manipulate forms, materials, and light to create an emotional response beyond the initial sense of curiosity.

 It is important to me that my sculptures be containers, and that this is part of the curiosity and interest they attract.
 I feel that as humans we instinctively respond to containers, as we ourselves are containers for the soul, and that to know that something has an inside, and that some special thing might be contained there, is more than a pleasing conceit.
-Perhaps it is simplest to say at this point in my career that I like to see myself as part of the long and ancient tradition of reliquary makers.
-I leave the actual relics to others.

 Harvard College '74, Cambridge, MA

-Bachelor of Arts, Major in Music
+Bachelor of Arts, Cum Laude, Major in Music

 Wadsworth Athenaeum, Hartford, CT